dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 Knora's concept of access control is that an object (a resource or value) can grant permissions to groups of users (but not to individual users).
-There are four built-in groups:
+There are several built-in groups:

 `knora-admin:UnknownUser`